Getting Millennials Interested In the Construction Industry Part 1

 The Great Recession of the late 2000s drove many workers away from the construction industry leaving a void that has yet to be filled.
 Meanwhile, new building demands in both commercial and residential markets are one the rise, both in Jacksonville and throughout the United States.
 According to the National Association of Homebuilders, there are approximately 200,000 unfilled construction jobs in the United States.

 There are also a large number of millennials entering the job market.
 They are looking for industries in which they can, through hard work, advance quickly, make a great living, and utilize current technology.
 The construction industry provides a great fit for many of them.
 However, any Jacksonville construction attorney will tell you, it’s not that easy.
 The construction industry has a number of stigmas that makes it less appealing to millennials.
-The industry is seen as less professional and prestigious.
+The industry is seen as less professional or prestigious.
 Construction also seems antiquated and not tech-forward.
-To gain this important group of workers will require the construction industry to shed these perceptions and build new ones.
+Gaining this important group of workers will require the construction industry to shed these perceptions and build new ones.